Find Affordable College Courses

 Brunswick, ME

-Our 2023 rankings named Bowdoin College the best school in Maine for economics students.
-Located in the town of Brunswick, Bowdoin is a private not-for-profit school with a small student population.
+Our analysis found Bowdoin College to be the best school for economics students who want to pursue a degree in Maine.
+Located in the fringe town of Brunswick, Bowdoin is a private not-for-profit school with a small student population.

 On average, economics graduates from Bowdoin take out $17,500 in student loans while working on their degree.